Interfacing SAMA7G5 With Parallel OMNIVISION® OV7740 Sensor

 Introduction

-Device Tree configuration
+Device Tree Configuration

-This is an example Device Tree configuration.</br> It uses a specific ISC I/O IOSET.
-One has to adapt this to its own board </br> The example shows how to connect endpoints between the different nodes in the DT, to have everything in place for a parallel capture.</br> hand The snippet below assumes that all nodes in the sama7g5.dtsi are available as in the Linux Mainline tree.
-The properties that are already in Linux mainline are not duplicated here.</br> hand The below snippet can be added as an overlay or directly to your board dts file , because it uses references to already existing nodes from sama7g5.dtsi
+The snippet below assumes that all nodes in sama7g5.dtsi are available as in the Linux® mainline tree.
+The properties that are already in Linux mainline are not duplicated here.
+The following snippet can be added as an overlay or directly to your board dts file because it uses references to already existing nodes from sama7g5.dtsi.

 /* this clock is requested by the csi2dc from the xisc,